Richard D. James Album: Critical reception

+Richard D. James Album was placed in numerous best-of lists.
 NME placed the album at number 20 on their list of the best albums of 1996.
 The Wire also listed the album among their top 50 albums of the year for 1996.
-In 2003, Pitchfork listed their top albums of the 1990s, with Richard D. James Album ranking at 40.
+In 2003 Pitchfork listed their top albums of the 1990s, with Richard D. James Album ranking at 40.
 Pitchfork stated that RDJ is not "easily dated by [its] technology", and doesn't "sound stale compared to modern variations."
+Also in 2003, NME ranked it 55th in their list of the top 100 albums of all time.
 Slant Magazine placed the album at number 91 on their list of the top 100 albums of the 1990s, describing it as "more fascinated by textures than almost any other electronic album ever crafted".
-In 2015, Spin placed the album at number 71 on their list of the best albums of the past 30 years.
+In 2015 Spin placed the album at number 71 on their list of the best albums of the past 30 years.
 In the same year, Exclaim! listed Richard D. James Album on their list of Essential Richard D. James albums.
 The review opined that the album was "not necessarily a release that you immediately fall in love with", but that it was "endlessly rewarding".
 Evening Standard named it among "the most influential electronica albums of the past 20 years."

-The album was placed in numerous end-of-decade lists.
-According to Acclaimed Music, a site which uses statistics to numerically represent reception among critics, Richard D. James Album is the 766th most celebrated album of all time, as of 2017.
-It is also James' second most acclaimed album, behind Selected Ambient Works 85–92 (1992).
 In 2019, Reverb called the album "perhaps the best-known IDM release of all time" and a "highwater mark" for the genre.

-Usage in media

-Songs from the album were used on several different television ads.
-"To Cure a Weakling Child" was used in a high-profile UK TV advertising campaign for mobile phone company Orange.
-The song "4" was used in a US government anti-drug advertisement spot, as well as an advertisement in the United States for the Special Olympics.
-"Girl/Boy Song" was used in a Bank of America commercial.